 3. Type your phrase.
 You can use spaces, capital letters, or emojis if it fits your vibe.

-4. Tap “post” and your tag is set.
+4. Tap “Post” and your tag is set.

 Once the post is live, the tag shows up as blue text.
 People can tap on it to see more posts using the same tag.